a972celia/analytics-engineer-challenge/CODE_REVIEW_dim_activity.md

 2. Use window functions instead
 3. Never create Cartesian joins + filter later
 4. Filter in JOIN conditions before combining data
-5. Window functions are your best friend for this type of analysis
+5. Window functions are the best friend for this type of analysis

-Great work on the business logic - with these performance fixes, this will be a solid, production-ready model!

 ---